stoeckmann/lets-read-oss/README.md

 Open Source Software is an integral part of today's society, powering virtually every commonly used device connected to the internet to some extend.
-Operating Systems, Browsers, and Servers use a lot of open source software internally.
+Operating systems, browsers, and servers use a lot of open source software internally.

 The aim of this project is to enable everyone to learn how to access